navis-org/pymaid/README.md

 `pip3 install git+git://github.com/schlegelp/pymaid@master`

+**Attention**

-**Attention**: on Windows, the dependencies (i.e. Numpy, Pandas and SciPy) will likely fail to install automatically.
+On Windows, the dependencies (i.e. Numpy, Pandas and SciPy) will likely fail to install automatically.
 Your best bet is to get a Python distribution that already includes them (e.g. [Anaconda](https://www.continuum.io/downloads)).
 Also: one of the dependencies, `pyoctree`, requires `numpy` to already be on the system to install properly.
 If pip fails with `ImportError: No module named 'numpy'`, you have to manually install numpy using `pip install numpy` and then retry installing pymaid.

 #### External libraries used:
 Installing via [PIP](https://pip.pypa.io/en/stable/installing/) should install all essential dependencies.
 You may run into problems on Windows though.
-In that case, you need to install dependencies manually, here is a list of dependencies (check out `install_requires` in [setup.py](https://raw.githubusercontent.com/schlegelp/PyMaid/master/setup.py) for version info):
+In that case, you need to install dependencies manually.
+Here is a list of dependencies (check out `install_requires` in [setup.py](https://raw.githubusercontent.com/schlegelp/PyMaid/master/setup.py) for version info):

 Must have: